CodeSammich/stuy-books/README.md

 http://stuybooks.stuycs.org

 ### Setup Instructions
-1. Clone the project
+1. Clone `stuy-books`
-2. Install and run Mongo
+2. Install and run MongoDB
 3. Install and run Flask
+4. Install pymongo `pip install pymongo`
-4. Download the "password.txt" file that we will email you, and place it in the root of the repository
+5. Download the "password.txt" file that we will email you, and place it in the root of the repository
-5. Use the Google OAuth Client Key that we will email you in the indicated places in:
+6. Use the Google OAuth Client Key that we will email you in the indicated places in:
    - "templates/base.html"
      - line 23 at `<!-----------------------------------GOOGLE CLIENT ID---------------------------------------->`
    - "templates/login.html"